Skilled Trades18 min read

 PAW (Plasma)Plasma Arc WeldingHardAerospace, precision work+$5-$10/hr

 TIG welding commands the highest pay because it requires the most skill and precision.
-If you can TIG weld stainless steel and aluminum to code quality, you'll always be in demand.
+If you can TIG weld stainless steel and aluminum to code quality, you will always be in demand.

 Step 4: Get AWS Certified

 The American Welding Society (AWS) is the primary certification body for welders in the United States.
-Certifications are performance-based — you demonstrate your skill by welding test coupons that are inspected and tested.
+AWS certifications are performance-based for welders — you demonstrate your skill by welding test coupons that are inspected and tested by an AWS Certified Welding Inspector (CWI).

 AWS Certified Welder (CW)